jtanadi/CheckParallelTool/readme.md

+# ARCHIVED PROJECT
+This was an RF3 extention that was never updated for RF4.
+At this point I can no longer update and maintain the project; however, if this is something you would like to do, please let me know (or just submit PRs or fork it).

 # Check Parallel Tool
 A tool to check if the line connecting BCPs & oncurves are parallel, as well as edit BCPs by manipulating connection lines.